A novel understanding of the role of plasma-molecular kinetics on divertor power exhaust: Discussion

-The highest gas temperature is reached at moderate ion temperatures of a few eV - cold enough to provide relatively long molecular lifetimes, but energetic enough to heat up the molecule within its transit time (figure \ref{fig:T_final_full_scan}, using MAST-U relevant parameters).
+The highest gas temperature is reached at moderate ion temperatures of a few eV - cold enough to provide relatively long molecular lifetimes, but energetic enough to heat up the molecule within its transit time.
 This is qualitatively consistent with the observation that the rotational temperature increases during detachment: the gas temperature increases because the molecules live longer and undergo more collisions with the plasma.
 Introducing fuelling into a detached divertor leads to deeper detachment and longer molecular lifetimes, increasing the gas temperature obtained.
 A decay of rotational temperature is observed in the deepest detached conditions (\ref{SP_graphs}f,g), where the plasma is insufficiently energetic to heat up the molecules (within their transit times), in agreement with the model.
 The range of gas temperatures obtained by the model are in reasonable quantitative agreement with the MAST-U measurements. \\

-Elastic collisions with both electrons and ions were considered in our reduced model.
-Our modelling suggests that in relevant divertor conditions, the electrons supply less than 10\% of the energy required to explain the increase in temperature.
-It should be noted, however, that this approach is (semi-)classical: it describes the impact of elastic collisions on a molecule.
+This model is intended to capture key physics in a (semi-)classical approach, and complications are avoided where reasonably possible.
+We, therefore, note the following limitations of our model: \begin{itemize} \item The use of a representative constant density. \item The use of a constant cross-section in the energy exchange rate from \cite{Cravath}.
+This is addressed by selecting an appropriate representative value (see Appendix) and allowing for a generous uncertainty. \item Neglecting other energy transfer pathways, in particular vibrational excitation.
+This is addressed by incorporating an efficiency factor $f$ in the energy exchange term. \item Not evolving the ion temperature.
+This may marginally inflate the molecular temperature reached. \item Not accounting for electron temperature effects.
+Elastic collisions with electrons were investigated and our modelling suggests that in relevant divertor conditions, the electrons supply less than 10\% of the energy required to explain the increase in temperature. \end{itemize}

 It does not treat the various rovibronic transitions that could result in rotational excitation.
-Such processes have been considered in collisional-radiative models, where it was suggested that electron collisions can have a significant impact on the rotational distribution in particular in high temperature conditions ($T_e\sim$10 eV) \cite{Yoneda2023SpectroscopicTokamaks}. \\
+Such processes have been considered in collisional-radiative models, where it was suggested that electron collisions can have a significant impact on the rotational distribution, particularly in high temperature conditions ($T_e\sim$10 eV) \cite{Yoneda2023SpectroscopicTokamaks}. \\